From relying on food to delivering it: Ohio National Guard Soldier shares story of becoming U.S. citizen

-At age nine, Elama, along with his four siblings, parents and his uncle, traveled to the U.S. with hopes for a better life and to pursue the ultimate American dream.
+At age 9, Elama, along with his four siblings, parents and his uncle, traveled to the U.S. with hopes for a better life and to pursue the ultimate American dream.
 Working through the U.S. Citizenship and Immigration Services office in Cleveland, those dreams finally came true in 2010 when Elama and his family earned their citizenship.

-During his high school years, Elama and his family moved to Cleveland, Ohio, where his new high school only offered Air Force JRTOC, and wanting to continue his education in military fundamentals, he signed up and completed the program upon graduation and decided he still loved the military structure and wanted to continue to be in that kind of environment.
+During his high school years, Elama and his family moved to Cleveland, where his new high school offered only Air Force JRTOC.
+Wanting to continue his education in military fundamentals, Elama signed up and completed the program.
+Upon graduation from high school, Elama said he still loved military structure and wanted to continue to be in that kind of environment.
 So in 2017, Elama enlisted into the Ohio Army National Guard.

-“I don’t remember a lot about living in the refugee camp,” Elama explained.
+“I don’t remember a lot about living in the refugee camp,” Elama said.
 “I never really thought about it or realized if we struggled, but I do remember that we always had enough to eat and that was largely due to community donations.”